kevinpet/bender/README.markdown

 Bender.js exists to simplify providing a mobile-friendly layout to users.
+[See it in action](http://kdpeterson.net/code/bender/) or read the [motivation](http://kdpeterson.net/blog/2011/08/mobile-stylesheets-with-bender-js.html).

 ##Features